rism-digital/verovio/benchmark/font-runtime/EXPERIMENTS.md

 face identities and glyph IDs.
 Both configured CTest tests pass.
 No outlines are extracted until the resolved music glyph is drawn, and repeated rendering continues to reuse the shaped run.

+### E45 — Stable boxed-text vertical metrics

+Checkpoint commit: `1ffcba223`.
+In the `In dir ist Freude` render, the boxed Quicksand word `Intro` produced a 367-unit rectangle while `Strophen` produced 441 units.
+The enclosure used only each `rend` element's content bounds, so the `p` descender enlarged one box while a word without descenders looked crushed against its baseline.

+Each enclosed `rend` now records a font-specific minimum vertical span while its resolved runtime font and baseline are active.
+The lower bound uses the `p` descender and the upper bound uses the larger of the `h` and `t` ascender profiles; actual content still expands the enclosure for accents or unusual glyphs.
+The MEI-to-SVG regression compares `Intro` and `Strophen` and reduces their Tinos box-height difference from the content-dependent failure to two device units (rounding tolerance: four).
+These lookups populate only the lazy metrics cache and do not extract outlines.